 Before you start your zero-based budget (or any other budget, for that matter), it’s important to understand the pros and cons of using this system

-Because zero-based budgeting helps you focus on the money coming in and out of your accounts each month, it’s an easy way to stay on top of your finances and save money each month.
-Having an understanding of your cash flow makes it simpler to adjust your spending so you can reach your financial goals faster.
+Because zero-based budgeting helps you focus on the money coming in and out of your accounts each month, it can be an easy way to stay on top of your finances and save money.
+Having an understanding of your cash flow helps make it simpler to adjust your spending so you can reach your financial goals faster.

 By making sure that your budget zeroes out at the end of the month and does not go into the negative, you can avoid getting into more debt.

 Like any commitment, zero-based budgeting could be tough to stick to.
 Between tracking all of your income and expenses, this sort of budgeting requires time and effort.
-Not to mention that tracking all of your expenses could be a big adjustment if you aren’t used to doing it regularly.
 Zero-based budgeting could also be frustrating in the first few months if you find that your budget isn’t exactly where you want it to be.
-But if you’re will to put in the work and make changes to your budget when needed, zero-balance budgeting could really pay off.

 One con of zero-based budgeting is that it doesn’t always take seasonal expenses into account.
 For example, during the winter you might spend extra money on your heating bill.
 That money needs to come from somewhere, and finding the cash to cover the expense could throw your budget off track.
 Similarly, during the holidays, you’re likely to spend extra on gifts and your budget may not account for that.